lyonbros/composer.js/docs/model.md

 {% endhighlight %}
 </div>

-The first argument of the bound function will be the value of the changed field.
+The first argument of the bound function will be the model, the second is the value of the changed field.

 ### destroy